All Episodes

 jordan holmes

-Well, he's a great general.
+Well, he's, you know, great general.

 dan friesen